 Comparing gene expression profiles of tumors and paracancerous tissues

-The RNA-seq data of nine types of cancers were collected by methods described in Supplementary Material.
+The RNA-seq data of eight types of cancers were collected by methods described in supplementary material.
 RNA-seq data from paracancerous tissues or tumors with a sample size fewer than five were not included in the study.
 The sample sizes of RNA-seq data for each type of cancer are shown in Table S4.
 For each gene, we calculated the median expression level across samples.
 Then, we computed the uEMD score for each gene to measure the difference in the density distribution of gene expression in tumor and paracancerous tissues.
 This uEMD score of the gene was termed uEMD-Ex.

 Topological network constructed from gene expression data and somatic mutations in tumors